lablup/aiotusclient/README.rst

    set BACKEND_ACCESS_KEY=...
    set BACKEND_SECRET_KEY=...
    set BACKEND_ENDPOINT=https://my-precious-cluster
+   set BACKEND_ENDPOINT_TYPE=api

-Note that it switches to the UTF-8 codepage for correct display of special characters used in the console logs.
+Note that you need to switch to the UTF-8 codepage for correct display of special characters used in the console logs.

 Usage (Session mode)
 --------------------

-Set ``BACKEND_ENDPOINT_TYPE`` to "session" and set the endpoint to the URL of your console server.
+Change ``BACKEND_ENDPOINT_TYPE`` to "session" and set the endpoint to the URL of your console server.

 .. code-block:: sh